-The majority of the Company's equity method investments relate to the Company's investment in an affiliated company, IGM, a member of the Power Corporation group of companies, over which it exerts significant influence but does not control.
+A significant amount of the Company's equity method investments relate to the Company's investment in an affiliated company, IGM, a member of the Power Corporation group of companies, over which it exerts significant influence but does not control.
 The Company's proportionate share of IGM's earnings is recorded in net investment income in the Consolidated Statements of Earnings.
-The Company owns 9,200,518 shares of IGM at December 31, 2020 (9,200,505 at December 31, 2019) representing a 3.86% ownership interest (3.86% at December 31, 2019).
+The Company owns 9,200,448 shares of IGM at December 31, 2021 (9,200,518 at December 31, 2020) representing a 3.85% ownership interest (3.86% at December 31, 2020).
 The Company uses the equity method to account for its investment in IGM as it exercises significant influence.
 Significant influence arises from several factors, including, but not limited to the following: common control of the Company and IGM by Power Corporation, shared representation on the Boards of Directors of the Company and IGM, interchange of managerial personnel, and certain shared strategic alliances, significant intercompany transactions and service agreements that influence the financial and operating policies of both companies.